The ultimate guide to writing a communication strategy

 6 Tailor a positioning statement for each persona

-A positioning statement is a subset of the value proposition which speaks directly to the heart of the individual target persona.
+A positioning statement speaks directly to the heart of the individual target persona.

 It defines the target audience, the product and its category, a single specific benefit and is differentiable from the nearest competitive alternative.